gladykov/alram/README.md

 ## Why?

-I drive my laptop without SWAP file, because I can.
+I drive without SWAP file, because I can.
 Which is OK in 80% of cases.
 But sometimes I forget about it, and I saturate memory.
 And this is a problem.
 So better to kill non important processes, than to hard restart.

 And because it is never too late to write first program in C.